samcrane8/FlyRight/README.md

 # FlyRight
 A drone flight registration system to help local law enforcement.
 This system is currently used by GTPD at the Georgia Institute of Technology.

-Our goal is to get more campuses using this software, and build an active community around the code.
+My goal is to get more campuses using this software, and build an active community around the code.
+Developing an open-sourced solution for this problem will help transition our society into an age of drones in delivery, construction, public safety, and more.

 Here is a video demonstration: [https://www.youtube.com/watch?v=AOCtnlbaQSA&feature=youtu.be](https://www.youtube.com/watch?v=AOCtnlbaQSA&feature=youtu.be)